Our guide to loneliness

 There are different types, including:

-• Emotional loneliness: When someone you were very close with is no longer there.
-This could be a partner or a close friend.
+Emotional loneliness → When someone you were very close with is no longer there.
+This could be a partner, family member, close friend or pet.

 Who experiences loneliness?